-The variation of solar emission over small temporal and spectral scales imposes a requirement for snapshot spectroscopic imaging.
+The variation in the solar emission over small temporal and spectral scales imposes a requirement for snapshot spectroscopic imaging.
 The need to be able to see features varying vastly in $\mathrm{T_B}$ highlights the need for a high imaging dynamic range.
 Only recently it has become possible to meet these exacting requirements for solar radio imaging.
 Several new generation low-frequency radio interferometers have now become available -- LOw Frequency ARray \citep[LOFAR;][]{lofar2013} operating at 10 -- 80 $\mathrm{MHz}$ and 120 -- 240 $\mathrm{MHz}$; Long Wavelength Array \citep[LWA;][]{kassim2010} at 10 -- 88 $\mathrm{MHz}$; and the Murchison Widefield Array \citep[MWA;][]{Tingay2013,Wayth2018} at 80 -- 300 $\mathrm{MHz}$.
-Of these, the MWA has a large number of antenna elements (total 128 antenna elements) spread over a small footprint in a centrally condensed configuration and is especially well suited for high dynamic range high fidelity snapshot spectroscopic imaging.
-Even with the availability of data from a capable instrument like the MWA, there remains another problem to be overcome -- that of being able to produce the large number of high quality images necessary to enable the science in a reliable unsupervised manner.
+Of these, the MWA has a large number of antenna elements (a total of 128 antenna elements) spread over a small footprint in a centrally condensed configuration and is especially well suited for high-dynamic-range high-fidelity snapshot spectroscopic imaging.
+Even with the availability of data from a capable instrument like the MWA, there remains another problem to overcome -- that of being able to produce the large number of high-quality images necessary to enable the science in a reliable unsupervised manner.
 This need was met by a robust Stokes I calibration and imaging pipeline developed by \cite{Mondal2019} designed to build on the strengths of the MWA architecture.
-This pipeline is christened Automated Imaging Routine for Compact Arrays of the Radio Sun (AIRCARS) and the high fidelity spectroscopic snapshot images it delivers now represent the state-of-the-art and have already led to new discoveries such as quasi-periodic pulsations of solar radio bursts \citep{Mohan2019a,Mohan2019b,Mondal2021a}, weak non-thermal emissions from quiet Sun \citep{Mondal2020b,Mondal2021b,Mohan2021a,Mohan2021b} and weak gyrosynchrotron emission from CME \citep{Mondal2020a}.
-Having established the ability of MWA solar observations to deliver high fidelity Stokes I images, it is now the right time to use that experience for high fidelity polarization imaging.
+This pipeline is christened Automated Imaging Routine for Compact Arrays of the Radio Sun (AIRCARS) and the high-fidelity spectroscopic snapshot images it delivers now represent the state of the art and have already led to new discoveries such as quasiperiodic pulsations of solar radio bursts \citep{Mohan2019a,Mohan2019b,Mondal2021a}, weak nonthermal emissions from the quiet Sun \citep{Mondal2020b,Mondal2021b,Mohan2021a,Mohan2021b}, and weak gyrosynchrotron emission from CMEs \citep{Mondal2020a}.
+Having established the ability of MWA solar observations to deliver high-fidelity Stokes I images, it is now the right time to use that experience for high-fidelity polarization imaging.